whaakman/azure-docs.nl-nl/articles/azure-stack/azure-stack-kv-deploy-vm-with-secret.md

 ms.topic: get-started-article
 ms.date: 09/26/2016
 ms.author: ricardom
+translationtype: Human Translation
+ms.sourcegitcommit: 2ea002938d69ad34aff421fa0eb753e449724a8f
+ms.openlocfilehash: 91077d36cd1355ba1f2c731e200cf717152cdb5b

 ---
-# Deploy a VM by retrieving the password stored in Key Vault
+# <a name="deploy-a-vm-by-retrieving-the-password-stored-in-key-vault"></a>Deploy a VM by retrieving the password stored in Key Vault
 When you need to pass a secure value (like a password) as a parameter during deployment, you can store that value as a secret in an Azure Stack key vault and reference the value in other Azure Resource Manager templates.
 You include only a reference to the secret in your template so the secret is never exposed.
 You do not need to manually enter the value for the secret each time you deploy the resources.
 You specify which users or service principals can access the secret.

-## Reference a secret with static ID
+## <a name="reference-a-secret-with-static-id"></a>Reference a secret with static ID
 You reference the secret from within a parameters file, which passes values to your template.
 You reference the secret by passing the resource identifier of the key vault and the name of the secret.
 In this example, the key vault secret must already exist.
 You use a static value for its resource ID.

     "parameters": {